lenzoburger/battleship.state.tracker/README.md

 # Battleship State Tracker
-.NetCore console application for tracking state of battleShips in Game of Battleship
+.NetCore console application for tracking state of battleships in Game of Battleship

 ## Building